Tulip-0333/docs/en-GB/api/latest.md

 ### GET /get_user_best

 Get an user's best scores.
-In osu! standard, scores are sorted by pp, while for other game modes, as PP is not implemented yet, they're sorted by score.
+In osu! standard and osu!mania, scores are sorted by pp, while for other game modes, as PP is not implemented yet, they're sorted by score.

 #### Parameters